rdelos747/FNA-Utils/readme.md

 `public void RemoveFromParent()`

-Removes the calling Node from its parent, severing itself and its children from the engine.
+Removes the calling Node from its parent, severing itself and its children from its parent `Node`.

 ## Drawing a Node